-ecommend a bidder for award if this form is not included, absent or is not signed by the city of Providence MBE/WBE director.
-Prime Bidder: Contact Email and Phone Company Name, Address: roject /Item Description (as seen on RFP): d/or WBE companies you contacted mpany could not participate on this l, the name of the primary individual w project.
-MBE/WBE Company Name Individual's Nar Why did you choose not to work with this company? waiver of % MBE/WB E (20% minus the value e of Box F on the Subcontractor Dis 6 of the total bid value.
-I am requesting sclosure Form).
-If an opportunity is the effort will be made to select MBE/W Signature of Prime Contractor / or Duly Authorized Representative rinted Name Date Signed Signature of City of Providence (or Designee (Only) rinted Name of City of Providence IBE/WBE Outreach Director Date Signed
+Prime Bidder: Contact Email and Phone Company Name, Address: Trade Project /Item Description (as seen on RFP): Γο receive a waiver, you must list whom you interacted, and the reast son the MBE/WBE company could not participate on this pro MBE/WBE Company Name Individual's Name Company Name Why did you choose not to work with this company? vaiver of % MBE/WBE (20% minus the value of Bo x F on the Subcontractor Disclos f the total bid value.
+I am requesting sure Form).
+If an opportunity is ffort will be made to select MBE/W signature of Prime Contractor / r Duly Authorized Representativ Printed 1 Name Date Signed Signature of City of Providence Name of City of Providence BE Outreach Director Date Signed